Oregon Court Records

 What are Oregon Traffic Court Records?

-Oregon traffic records encompass the case files and documents created as records of traffic court proceedings in the State of Oregon.
-They include records related to all moving and non-moving violations under the state's motor vehicle code.
+Oregon traffic records encompass the case files and documents created as records of traffic court proceedings in Oregon, including records of all moving and non-moving violations under the state's motor vehicle code.

 Are Oregon Traffic Court Records Public Records?

-Oregon traffic records, as with all documentation created in a court of public record, are classified as public information and, as such, are subject to be accessed and viewed by members of the general public unless the records have been restricted by a court order or by law.
+Oregon traffic records, like all documentation created in a court of public record, are classified as public information and can be accessed and viewed by members of the general public unless the records have been restricted by a court order or by law.

 Which Courts in Oregon Have Jurisdiction to Hear Traffic Violation Matters?

-Oregon traffic violations and infractions are heard in the Municipal Court of the city, or the Circuit Court of the county where the alleged violation was committed.
+Oregon traffic violations and infractions are heard in the Municipal Court of the city or the county's Circuit Court, depending on where the alleged violation was committed.

 How Do I Find Oregon Traffic Court Records?